 LIZ'S PLAN FOR ENERGY & THE ENVIRONMENT

 We are fortunate to have the Hoosier National Forest, countless lakes and streams, and rich farmland in Indiana.
 I grew up camping in our forests and swimming in our lakes.
-I am proud that Indiana’s natural beauty supports a thriving tourism industry in our district.
+We should all be proud that Indiana’s natural beauty supports a thriving tourism industry in our district.
 We have that blessing because Hoosiers – including the Hoosier Environmental Council and the Citizens’ Climate Lobby – are strong believers in being good stewards of our land.
 We care about leaving clean air and clean water for our children and grandchildren.

 Even as we shift away from reliance on fossil fuels, though, we have an obligation to protect workers who suffer health problems resulting from our use of those fuels.
 In particular, we have a responsibility to stand up for our coal miners who are suffering from black lung disease.
 This aggressive lung disease is the result of exposure to coal dust, and there is no cure.
 Over 76,000 miners have died from black lung since 1968.
 Supporting our miners means ensuring that their health care needs are met and that their pension funds are solvent.
-I support the Black Lung Benefits Improvement Act, which would streamline the application process for black lung benefits, and the Miners Pension Protection Act, which would ensure that our miners’ pensions are adequately funded.
+That’s why I support the Black Lung Benefits Improvement Act, which would streamline the application process for black lung benefits, and the Miners Pension Protection Act, which would ensure that our miners’ pensions are adequately funded.